 In June 1963 the Committee on the Safety of Drugs was set up, with detailed recommendations that drugs should be tested for potential toxic effects on the foetus using mice or rats, and rabbits.
 The requirements also stipulated that the animals should be studied through all stages of pregnancy and should be given different dose levels.
 In 1968 the Medicines Act tightened controls on medicines even further.

-In the sixty years since thalidomide was withdrawn in the UK, there has not been a similar issue with prescription drugs damaging unborn babies.
-There have also been no deaths in clinical trials of new medicines.
-The animal safety testing required by regulators has weeded out countless potentially damaging compounds and protected human volunteers.
+Since thalidomide was withdrawn in the UK, the animal safety testing required by regulators has weeded out countless potentially damaging compounds and protected human volunteers in UK clinical trials of new medicines.

 And what of thalidomide itself?
 Further research has found that it has therapeutic effects in leprosy, where it can clear all symptoms as long as the patient keeps taking the drug, some AIDS-related conditions and some forms of cancer.
 Needless to say, thalidomide cannot be prescribed for anyone who is pregnant or who could possibly become pregnant.